RegardsOss/RegardsOss.github.io/_docs/getting-started/from-sources.md

 * Npm 5.7.1+

 Permissions :
-* You shall not use the root user while installing Regards, as any other software.
+* You shall not use the root user while installing REGARDS, as any other software.

 ## Build